Restaurant Waste Management 🥡 – How You Can Reduce Food Waste

 Did you know that each year, an individual employee of a typical restaurant or cafe can generate up to 17.5 cubic metres of waste?
 Additionally, another restaurant food waste fact: did you also know that food waste (obviously) tops the list of waste produced in a restaurant?
 We are looking at over 60 per cent going into a rubbish bin; that is quite absurd if you ask me.

 As such, we at Waster think restaurants can do better with their waste management.
-With the 60 per cent food waste produced in restaurants, we should look to recycling as the option.
-But even before the food is cooked and served, you as a business owner should plan ahead and make sure you make little waste as possible.
+With the 60 per cent of food waste produced in restaurants, we should look to recycling as an option.
+But even before the food is cooked and served, you as a business owner should plan ahead and make sure you make as little waste as possible.

 Remember: food waste harms the environment